top of page

 Chapter 1:

-In the U.S. context, I explore whether immigrant presence and racial segregation affect different individuals' attitudes toward immigration and vote choice.
-There is a controversy in previous literature about whether more immigrants lead to more or less anti-immigration attitudes and populist right voting.
+Do immigrant presence and racial segregation affect different individuals' attitudes toward immigration?
+There is a controversy in previous literature about whether more immigrants lead to more or less anti-immigration attitudes.
 I argue that the disagreement is because they ignore the degree to which the immigrants (and other minorities) are segregated.
-In the U.S. context, I hypothesize that for conservatives, higher immigrant/racial segregation is related to more pro-immigration attitudes and a lower probability of voting for the Republican candidate.
-Further, even voters who are particularly against immigration are less likely to vote for the Republican candidate if they live in counties that are racially segregated.
-With data covering four presidential elections in 2008-2020 from the U.S. Census, American Community Survey, and Cooperative Election Study, I use Bayesian multilevel linear regressions with immigration attitudes as DV and then Bernoulli models with voting choices as DV.
-Most results support the hypotheses.
-This paper contributes to immigration politics by comparing the different effects of immigrant presence and racial segregation interacting with ideology and providing an alternative to the threat theory in explaining the divergent effects of racial segregation on liberals’ and conservatives’ immigration attitudes and voting choices.
+In the U.S. context, I hypothesize that for conservatives, higher immigrant/racial segregation is related to more pro-immigration attitudes because a lack of intergroup communication functions as a "shield" against more salient group membership and substantial prejudice against the outgroups.
+With data covering five presidential elections in 2008-2024 from the U.S. Census, American Community Survey, and Cooperative Election Study, I use Bayesian multilevel linear regressions with immigration attitudes as DV.
+Most results support the hypothesis.
+This paper contributes to immigration politics by comparing the different effects of immigrant presence and racial segregation interacting with ideology and providing a modified version of the threat theory in explaining the divergent effects of racial segregation on liberals' and conservatives' immigration attitudes.

 Chapter 2: